carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain what loss and accuracy are
+- Explain what overfitting is
-- Know difference between training, testing, and validation datasets
+- Expain how to measure the performance of model fitting (loss and accuracy) compared to test accuracy
 - Understand what steps to take to improve model accuracy

 ::::::::::::::::::::::::::::::::::::::::::::::::